 [1/9]A satellite image, according to Reuters analysis, shows the C5-SKY jet taxiing to the runway before its flight out of Syria, at Hmeimim air base, Syria December 8, 2024.
-2025 Planet Labs PBC/Handout via REUTERS Purchase Licensing Rights
+2025 Planet Labs PBC/Handout via REUTERS Purchase Licensing Rights, opens new tab

 DAMASCUS/LONDON/DUBAI, April 17 (Reuters) - As his enemies closed in on Damascus, Bashar al-Assad, who ruled over Syria with an iron fist for 24 years, used a private jet to spirit away cash, valuables and confidential documents mapping the corporate web behind his wealth.